-The directors are aware of the ongoing legal matter for the recovery of levies from three of the levypayers.
-The two mentioned legal matters have been raised as a provision under note 3 with further details on note 18.
+The directors are aware of the ongoing legal matter for the recovery of levies from four of the levy payers.
+The four mentioned legal matters have been raised as a provision as described in notes 3 and 18 to the financial statements.